Blog

 Economic nexus

-The term ‘economic nexus’ refers to the connection a business has with a particular state that requires it to collect and remit sales tax.
-If a business has a physical presence, such as a brick-and-mortar store, office, or warehouse, in a state, it’s generally required to collect sales tax from customers in that state.
-However, in recent years, due to the growth of ecommerce, economic nexus rules have become more complex, and businesses may have economic nexus in a state even without a physical presence.
+The term ‘economic nexus' refers to the connection a business has with a particular state that requires it to collect and remit sales tax.
+If a business has a physical presence, such as a brick-and-mortar store, office, or warehouse, in a state, it's generally required to collect sales tax from customers in that state.
+However, in recent years, due to the growth of e-commerce, economic nexus rules have become more complex, and businesses may have economic nexus in a state even without a physical presence.

 Sales tax and online sales

-Because of this rise in ecommerce, online sales tax has become much more relevant for businesses.
+Because of this rise in e-commerce, online sales tax has become much more relevant for businesses.
 In 2018, the US Supreme Court ruling in South Dakota v.
-Wayfair expanded the ability of states to collect sales tax from online retailers, even if they don’t have a physical presence in that state.
+Wayfair expanded the ability of states to collect sales tax from online retailers, even if they don't have a physical presence in that state.
 As a result, many states have implemented economic nexus laws, requiring online sellers to collect and remit sales tax if they meet certain thresholds in terms of sales volume or number of transactions.

 Registering for sales tax

 To comply with US sales tax requirements, foreign businesses need to register for sales tax permits in each state where they have economic nexus.
 This involves submitting an application, providing necessary business information, and obtaining a unique tax registration number.
-It’s crucial to research and understand the US sales tax registration process and the specific requirements of each state, as they can vary.
+Once the application is approved, taxpayers receive notification and can begin filing and paying sales tax according to the state's requirements.

 Determining taxable goods and services

 In the US, the taxability of items can vary from state to state.
 While some states have a broad range of taxable items, others may exempt certain goods or services from sales tax, such as groceries, prescription medications, or medical devices.
-It’s essential to consult each state's Department of Revenue or seek the advice of a tax professional to determine if your specific products or services are liable for US sales tax.

 US sales tax collection and filing